LoganDuran/MyFirstWordPressPlugin/README.md

-My first WordPress plugin, doesn't do much as of now just outputs "Hello my name's Logan" in Russian at the top of the page.
+# My very first WordPress plugin

+It just outputs "Hello my name's Logan" in Russian at the top of every page.